dhruvasagar/vim-table-mode/README.md

 tables as you type.

 ## Change Log
+### Version 2.1.1 :
+* Added option g:table_mode_align to allow setting Tabular format option for more control on how Tabular aligns text.

 ### Version 2.1 :
 * VIM loads plugins in alphabetical order and so table-mode would be loaded before Tabularize which it depends on.
 Hence Moved plugin into an after